How to claim working and child tax credits

 Before you apply

-You’ll need to show HMRC how much you earn each year.
+You’ll need to answer some questions about how much you earn each year.
 To work this out, look at:

 - your payslips